 Flutter is an open-source UI software development kit that grows very quickly and is regularly updated with major changes.
 Therefore, it is very normal for you to get incompatible errors when working with it.

-This short post shows you a solution to fix a common bug you may run into when developing iOS apps with Flutter (I’ve recently updated it to make sure things are still okay).
+This short post shows you a couple of different solutions to fix a common bug you may run into when developing iOS apps with Flutter (I’ve recently updated it to make sure things are still okay).

-After upgrading Flutter from version 1.x to version 2.x, I faced one fatal error when running my project on an iOS simulator (this project was created a few months ago).
+After upgrading Flutter from version 1.x to version 2.x and later 3.x, I faced one fatal error when running my project on an iOS simulator (this project was created months ago and ran well in the past).

 The error message:

 fatal error: 'Flutter/Flutter.h' file not found